minjong-ha/minjong-ha.github.io/docs/_posts/2022-10-18-qcow2-snapshot-breakdown.markdown

 Moreover, it also provide memory state snapshot either, so it can reload the VM state when the snapshot created.

 ## Qcow2 Snapshot
+In this section, I will describe more detail actions about snapshot with source codes.

 ## References